uom-mvl/uom-mvl/README.md

-# University of Manchester Molecular Vision Lab
+# University of Manchester Molecular Vision Lab (MMVL)

-Welcome to the GitHub hub for the University of Manchester Molecular Vision Lab.
+Welcome to the GitHub hub for the University of Manchester Molecular Vision Lab (MMVL)

-We study genetic disorders affecting the eye and explore the mechanisms of vision loss using a range of approaches, including: genomics, bioinformatics, and advanced imaging.
+We are a multidisciplinary research group based at the University of Manchester, working at the intersection of genomics, computational biology, and advanced ophthalmic imaging.
+Our aim is to develop new frameworks for preserving and restoring high-resolution central vision.

 ## Lab Members
 - [Panagiotis Sergouniotis](https://github.com/psergouniotis)